Pristina International Airport: Development since 2010

 In late 2010, the airport was renamed from Pristina International Airport to Pristina International Airport Adem Jashari, the founder of the Kosovo Liberation Army.

 Due to the ongoing dispute between Serbia and Kosovo, flights to and from Pristina International Airport are impacted by the refusal of ATC in Serbia, namely SMATSA, to allow overflights via Serbian airspace.
 This ultimately results in flight paths avoiding Serbian territory, with flights to Pristina having to enter via Albanian or Macedonian airspace.
 This dispute can generally add up to 30 minutes to a flight duration; however, all discussions aimed at overcoming this dispute have so far failed.

 In April 2011, operation was handed to Limak Kosovo International Airport J.S.C. under a design-build-finance-operate-transfer (DBFOT) 20-year concession agreement with the Turkish-French consortium Limak Holding and Aeroports de Lyon.
 To take account of travel disruptions due to COVID-19, in 2024, the concession agreement was extended another 20 months.

+In 2013, a new 42000 m2 terminal was inaugurated.
 In December 2021, the runway was extended from 2500 to 3000 m and ILS upgraded from Category 2 to Category 3b, funded by the Kosovo Government.
-In 2013, a new 42000 m2 terminal was inaugurated.
 In July 2024, the number of gates increased from 8 to 12, funded by the private operator.